SimYunSup/bylinecms/README.md

 <details>
 <summary>6.
 Would you accept venture or seed-round investment?</summary>
-Probably not.
-We'd need to understand more, and we're just finding our way.
-What we feel quite strongly about however, is that community contributions should remain in the community, and not become part of an 'enterprise' or 'pay-walled' solution that the general community no longer has access to.
+Probably not — at least not at this stage.
+We still have a lot to figure out.
+What we do feel strongly about, however, is that community contributions should remain within the community — and not locked behind an 'enterprise' or paywalled solution.
 </details>

 <details>